Oboz Sawtooth II Low BDry - Women's Review

 Our Analysis and Test Results

 The Sawtooth II Low BDRY has held up incredibly well after a year of long hikes.
 There are no signs of sole compression, de-lamination, or loose stitching.
-It remains comfortable and supportive and is still a favorite for multi-day trips when we are carrying heavier packs and traversing rugged terrain.
+It remains comfortable and supportive and is still a favorite for multi-day trips when carrying heavier packs and traversing rugged terrain.
 This is a really excellent hiking shoe that is our Top Pick for long distances and longevity.

 Performance Comparison